Economy of Canada: Oil and gas

-Canada possesses extensive oil and gas resources centered in Alberta, and the Northern Territories but is also present in neighboring British Columbia and Saskatchewan.
+Canada possesses extensive oil and gas resources centred in Alberta, and the Northern Territories but is also present in neighboring British Columbia and Saskatchewan.
 The vast Athabasca oil sands give Canada the world's third-largest reserves of oil after Saudi Arabia and Venezuela, according to USGS.
 The oil and gas industry represents 27% of Canada's total greenhouse gas emissions, an increase of 84% since 1990, mostly due to the development of the oil sands.

 Historically, an important issue in Canadian politics is the interplay between the oil and energy industry in Western Canada and the industrial heartland of Southern Ontario.
 Foreign investment in Western oil projects has fueled Canada's rising dollar.
 This has raised the price of Ontario's manufacturing exports and made them less competitive, a problem similar to the decline of the manufacturing sector in the Netherlands.

 The National Energy Policy of the early 1980s attempted to make Canada oil-sufficient and to ensure equal supply and price of oil in all parts of Canada, especially for the eastern manufacturing base.
 This policy proved deeply divisive as it forced Alberta to sell low-priced oil to eastern Canada.
 The policy was eliminated 5 years after it was first announced amid a collapse of oil prices in 1985.
 The new Prime Minister Brian Mulroney had campaigned against the policy in the 1984 Canadian federal election.
 One of the most controversial sections of the Canada–United States Free Trade Agreement of 1988 was a promise that Canada would never charge the United States more for energy than fellow Canadians.